Listen to this article:

 The AMD Alternative: Strix Halo

-For budget-conscious developers who primarily need to run existing models for inference rather than training or fine-tuning custom models, Strix Halo offers roughly 90% of the capability at 55% of the cost.
+For budget-conscious developers who primarily need to run existing models for inference rather than training or fine-tuning custom models, Strix Halo now offers roughly 90% of the capability at about 47% of the cost.
 Even more affordable AMD-based mini PCs like the Beelink SER9 can handle smaller models (7B-13B) effectively for basic local AI experimentation.
-The ROCm ecosystem is “improving rapidly but still lacks the ecosystem depth” of CUDA, so you may encounter occasional compatibility friction with new models or frameworks, but for established workflows using popular models, the experience is increasingly comparable.
+The ROCm ecosystem is improving rapidly but still lacks the ecosystem depth of CUDA, so you may encounter occasional compatibility friction with bleeding-edge models or video-generation frameworks.
+For established workflows built on popular models, though, the experience is increasingly comparable, and readers weighing specific machines can dig deeper into our Strix Halo mini PC guide for local LLM inference or the emerging Sapphire-linked Strix Halo cluster approach for users who want to push past single-node limits.

 The Apple Question